top of page

 What is probate?

-Probate is a court process for authenticating your Will and approving the Executor so that they can start distributing your property and belongings.
+Probate is a court process for authenticating the decedent's Will and approving the Executor so they can start distributing the decedent's property and belongings.

-Probate can also happen in a situation where you do not have any Will and an Executor.
+Probate can also happen in a situation where you do not have a Will.
 Even though the process will still be completed, it is a bit more complicated.
-Since there are no documents that reveal your wishes, the courts would have to use their best judgment and make the decisions for you.
+Since there are no documents that reveal the decedent's wishes, the courts would have to use their best judgment and make the decisions for you.

 One thing you must remember is that each state has its way of handling probate.
 For instance, the North Carolina probate process is handled by the Clerk of the Superior Court.